dhis2/dhis2-docs-translations/fr/dhis2-user-manual-en.md

 - The first time DHIS2 runs the synchronization job, it will include any data available.
 The subsequent synchronization jobs will only include data added and changed since the last successful job.
 A synchronization job is considered successful only if all the data was saved successfully on the remote server (Any data successfully synced will remain on the receiving instance, regardless if the job eventually fails).
 Whether the job was successful or not can be decided from the import summary returned from the central server.

 - The initial synchronization job may take a significant amount of time, possibly slowing down your instance, depending on how much data is being synchronized.
 It could be a good idea to configure the job to run when there are few online users, then later change this to your own preference.
+If you do not want or need to synchronise all the data, there is a possibility to <a href="#skip_changed_before">skip some of the data being synchronised</a>.

   When DHIS2 synchronises tracker data, it determines the set of data to synchronise based on the last time it was synchronised.
 Each of the tracked entity instances and events have their own records of when they where last successfully synchronised.